johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-08-21-docusaurus-workaround-whatsapp-open-graph-image-bug/index.md

 <meta data-rh="true" property="og:image" content="..." />
 ```

-...and with them, WhatsApp link previews are showing the image as expected:
+...and with them, WhatsApp link previews now show the image as expected:

 ![WhatsApp link preview correctly showing the image after disabling the SWC HTML minimizer](./fixed-whatsapp-preview.webp)

 A little side note here; WhatsApp caches link previews for a while, so if you share a link that was previously shared without an image, you may still see the broken preview.
-I restarted my phone to flush the cache - there may be better ways to flush the cache.
+I restarted my phone to flush the cache - there may be better ways.

-You can see the working image previews live on [this post's preview](https://johnnyreilly.com/open-source-who-is-your-dr) if you share it via WhatsApp.
-(You don't even have to send it; it shows up in the preview before you send it.)

-The trade-off: you lose a little of the build-time speed that `swcHtmlMinimizer` buys you.
+The trade-off from using this approach: you lose a little of the build-time speed that `swcHtmlMinimizer` buys you.
 I'd rather have my Open Graph images working than not, so this is a trade-off I'm happy to make.

 ## OpenGraph.xyz emulator